peterkeller/peterkeller.github.io/_posts/2016-02-27-hadoop-docker-macos.md

 > git clone https://github.com/sequenceiq/hadoop-docker.git
 {% endhighlight %}

 The `hadoop-docker` has been created.
-Step into it, for the further processing:
+Step into it for the further processing:

 {% highlight sh %}
 > cd hadoop-docker